The Church of Jesus Christ of Latter-day Saints in Japan: Cultural obstacles

 Japan is culturally and historically a non-Christian nation.
 This poses problems in LDS missionary work, because the Japanese are culturally not familiar with the western notion of God.
 However, despite the Japanese unfamiliarity with Christian or Western religiosity, the Japanese are a religious people.
 Many Japanese people state to be a part of one or more religion, mostly Shinto and Buddhism and these religions affect their world view deeply.
 Thus, the cultural differences in ethics and morality challenge missionary work.

 Another cultural difference is the impact of Confucian ethics.
 Western culture puts emphasis on the individual, while Japanese culture values the group over the individual.
 The Japanese culture values harmony over individual ambition and aggressiveness.
 Large decisions are often made together.
 For example, a Japanese person may be more willing to be baptized if their family joined them in their decision.
 If not, they will likely not choose to be baptized, in order to avoid isolation from their family.
 Mormonism emphasizes individual agency and the individual's relationship with Jesus Christ, values which make Mormon baptism in Japan less likely.

 Several scholars have pointed out that little study has been made of the internal factors that have limited the success of the LDS missions in Japan.
 Specifically, the distinctiveness of LDS culture, as well as its specific American characteristics, may have limited to what extent the Japanese have accepted Mormonism.

 Statistics and other information

-As of year-end 2021, the LDS Church reported 130,260 members, 6 missions, 265 congregations, and 3 temples in Japan with one additional temple under construction.
-There were also 25 stakes, 13 districts, 152 wards, and 99 branches at that time.
+As of year-end 2024, the LDS Church reported 129,622 members, 7 missions, 230 congregations, and 4 temples in Japan with one additional temple announced.
+There were also 22 stakes, 11 districts, 143 wards, and 88 branches at that time.

-While Japan has 65 family history centers, the website FamilySearch, through which LDS members do genealogical research and perform ordinances, is not generally available in Japan.
+While Japan has 63 family history centers, the website FamilySearch, through which LDS members do genealogical research and perform ordinances, is not generally available in Japan.

+Stakes and Districts

+As of May 2025, Japan had the following stakes and districts: